6PateL/CursorLibrary/README.md

 ### Events

 -   `CursorApiController`:
-    -   `OnMouseMoved`: Triggered when the cursor moves.
+    -   `OnMouseMoved`: Triggered when the cursor moves (simulated).
-    -   `OnLeftMouseClicked`, `OnRightMouseClicked`: Triggered on left/right mouse clicks.
+    -   `OnLeftMouseClicked`, `OnRightMouseClicked`: Triggered on simulated left/right mouse clicks.
-    -   `OnMousePulledUp`, `OnMousePulledDown`: Triggered on mouse button release/press.
+    -   `OnMousePulledUp`, `OnMousePulledDown`: Triggered on simulated mouse button release/press.
 -   `KeyboardApiController`:
     -   `OnKeyPressed`: Triggered when a key is simulated.
+-   `InputHookController`:
+    -   `OnMouseButtonPressed`: Triggered when a user presses a mouse button (returns `MouseInfoModel`).
+    -   `OnKeyPressed`: Triggered when a user presses a key (returns key code as `byte`).

 ### Error Handling